SAP-samples/cap-service-integration-codejam/exercises/09-set-up-remote-system-configuration/README.md

 ### Using the .env file

 On the command line, you can specify individual environment variables when starting up the CAP server.
-This is a standard UNIX feature.
-CAP extends that feature by looking for similar values in a special `.env` file (see the link to project-specific configurations in the [Further reading](#further-reading) section below).
+This is a common UNIX pattern.
+CAP extends that by looking for similar values in a special `.env` file (see the link to project-specific configurations in the [Further reading](#further-reading) section below).
+This is another well-known and understood technique.

-On startup, the final configuration is determined from a combination of values from different places, including the `cds` section of the project's `package.json` file, and also values in this `.env` file too.
+On startup, the final configuration is determined from a combination of values from different places, including the `cds` section of the project's `package.json` file, and values in this `.env` file too.

 #### Examine the current configuration